chenjia/lxt-museui/README.md

 npm install

 # serve with hot reload at localhost:8888
-npm run dev 或者 npm start
+npm run dev or npm start

 # build for production with minification
 npm run build